Howard Wolpe

-Prior to entering the Congress, Wolpe served in the Michigan House of Representatives and as a member of the Kalamazoo City Commission.
+Prior to entering the U.S. Congress, Wolpe served in the Michigan House of Representatives and as a member of the Kalamazoo City Commission.
 In 1994, he won the Democratic nomination for Governor of Michigan.
 He initially asked former First Lady of Michigan Helen Milliken to be his running mate, but Milliken declined his offer.
-Wolpe then selected one of his former rivals in the Democratic primary, State Senator Debbie Stabenow (now a US Senator), as his nominee for lieutenant governor.
-The Wolpe-Stabenow ticket lost the general election to incumbent Governor John Engler and Lieutenant Governor Connie Binsfeld.
+Wolpe then selected one of his former rivals in the Democratic primary, State Senator Debbie Stabenow (later a U.S. Senator), as his nominee for lieutenant governor.
+The Wolpe-Stabenow ticket lost the general election in a landslide to incumbent Governor John Engler and Lieutenant Governor Connie Binsfeld.

 Wolpe taught at Western Michigan University (Political Science Department), Michigan State University where he co-published a volume on modernization in Nigeria, and the University of Michigan (Institute of Public Policy Studies), and served as a visiting fellow in the Foreign Policy Studies Program of the Brookings Institution, as a Woodrow Wilson Center Public Policy Scholar, and as a consultant to the World Bank and to the Foreign Service Institute of the U.S. State Department.

 Wolpe received his B.A. degree from Reed College, and his Ph.D. from the Massachusetts Institute of Technology.
 He was a member of the boards of directors of the National Endowment for Democracy (NED), Africare, Pathfinders, International and of the Advisory Board of Coexistence International.
 He co-directed (with Ambassador David C. Miller, Jr.) the Ninetieth American Assembly on "Africa and U.S. National Interests" held in March 1997.
 He wrote extensively on Africa, American foreign policy, and the management of ethnic and racial conflict.

 Howard Wolpe was married to Judy Wolpe until her death in 2006.
-He died on October 25, 2011 at his home in Saugatuck, Michigan.
-Memorial services were held in Kalamazoo, Michigan in December 2011 and in Washington, D.C. in January 2012.
+He died on October 25, 2011, at his home in Saugatuck, Michigan.
+Memorial services were held in Kalamazoo, Michigan in December 2011 and in Washington, D.C., in January 2012.